-Don’t let a Personal Injury Ruin your Holiday Season
+Don’t Let an Injury Ruin your Holiday Shopping

 Try to minimize possibilities of confrontation by showing courtesy to other shoppers and don’t be perceived as a line-cutter – it will cause resentment and possibly an altercation.
 If you happen to be the lucky shopper who gets the last item at an incredible price, either cover (if possible) with other items in your cart or try to avoid that area of the store where others will be looking for the same item.

-When a place of business does not provide a safe workplace and shopping environment and an employee or customer suffers an accident, injury, or even a wrongful death, retail stores and malls are responsible for medical bills, lost wages and continuing disability, pain, suffering, and inconvenience caused by their carelessness.
+When a place of business does not provide a safe workplace and shopping environment and an employee or customer suffers an accident, injury, retail stores and malls are responsible for medical bills, lost wages and continuing disability, pain, suffering, and inconvenience caused by their carelessness.

-If you have been seriously injured while shopping due to someone else’s negligence, call Morgantown, WV Personal Injury Lawyer: 1-304-594-1800 or visit us at http://www.robinettelaw.com
+If you have been seriously injured while shopping due to someone else’s negligence, call a Morgantown, WV Personal Injury Lawyer — visit our website today or call us today at 304-594-1800 to get the answers you need.

 Motorcycle Accident Fatality, Morgantown, WV

-James Butler of Morgantown, WV was killed on Tuesday, September 20, 2011 when the motorcycle he was riding collided with an SUV making a left turn.
+Motorcycle with flamesA Morgantown, WV man was killed on Tuesday, September 20, 2011 when the motorcycle he was riding collided with an SUV making a left turn.
 Monongalia County Sheriff’s Deputy M.D.
 Stemple said the investigation is ongoing, but speed may have been a factor.

 According to the U.S. National Highway Traffic Safety Administration(NHTSA), in 2006, motorcyclists’ risk of a fatal crash was 35 times greater than a passenger car.
 In 2007, 5,154 motorcyclists were killed – 38 of them in West Virginia.
 The most frequent impact scenario - forty percent (40%) of the crashes - involved the other vehicle turning left in front of the oncoming motorcycle while the motorcycle was going straight, passing, or overtaking the vehicle.